 Paragraph 4: the close.

 If the recruiter wants you to redo your resume, do it if you think you’re very interested in the job they’re talking to you about.
 But some search firm people become very idiosyncratic and narrow.
-They want the resume done a certain way but they forget that you got in to see them with your present resume.
+They want the resume done a certain way.
 It worked for them, but they think it won’t work for anyone else.
-They also forget that their resume technique “works” not because of their resume approach but because they actually get on the phone with someone and talk about you.
 Just change your resume for them, but in general, don’t change your resume for the rest of your search just because of what a recruiter wanted.
 You’ll go crazy trying to satisfy all of them.
-And you’re insecure so you may be willing to listen to any “experts” who are dealing with only 3 to 10% of the job market.
-Instead, listen to your small group.
+If you’re insecure you may be willing to listen to any “experts” who are dealing with only 3% to 10% of the job market.
+Instead, listen to your Five O’Clock Club small group.

 Don’t bother a recruiter with follow-up phone calls.
 They get thousands of resumes.
 If, however, you can help them because you know lots of people, then you can follow up with a call because you have something to offer them.
 Generally, the time to develop a relationship with a search firm is not when you’re job hunting, but helping them when you’re employed.

-So, finally – do use search firms.
-But be sensible.
-Remember that search firms do not hold your future in their hands.
+So, finally – do use search firms, but be sensible.
+Remember search firms do not hold your future in their hands.
 Use them, but do your own search and you’ll feel more powerful and be more in control of your own destiny.